rotheconrad/00_GATech_6720Class_Lab05/README.md

 ### IDBA and MaxBin2

-Utilizing the Conda system makes installing programs and their depencies much easier.
+Utilizing the Conda system makes installing programs and their dependencies much easier.
 For instance, looking at the [MaxBin2 README.txt file](https://sourceforge.net/projects/maxbin2/files/) you'll notice that installation requires some prerequisites and auxiliary software packages.
 But, thanks to the [BioConda Project](https://bioconda.github.io/) most commonly used bioinformatics software (along with all dependencies) can be quickly installed.
 You'll also notice that IDBA-UD is an auxilliary package for MaxBin2.
 This means that with one conda install command for MaxBin2 we get IDBA-UD as well.

 ```bash
 # Create a conda environment for lab 5